mruhul/Bolt.IocScanner/README.md

         }
     }

-You don't need to go th startup class and add code to register this proxy class to servicecollection. you can readily use this class in your controller or any other dependent classes.
+You don't need to open the startup class and add code to register this proxy class to servicecollection. you can readily use this class in your controller or any other dependent classes.
 For example

     public class BooksController : Controller
     {